Drookoo/Drookoo/README.md

 ### Hi there 👋

-🔭 I'm an engineer at the City of NY working on Google Cloud, K8s, microservices, and Linux.
+🔭 I'm an engineer at the City of NY working on Google Cloud, Azure, K8s, Linux, and Microservices.

 :sparkles: Ask me about my homelab, my talks at infosec cons, and DevSecOps.